-Projects planned with all CDBG funds expected to be available during the year are identified in the Projects Table.
-The following identifies program income that is available for use that is included in projects to be carried out

-1 The total amount of program income that will have been received before the
+- Projects planned with all CDBG funds expected to be available during the year are identified in the Projects Table.
+The following identifies program income that is available for use that is included in projects to be carried out - 1 The total amount of anticipated program income that will have been received before the start of the next program year and that has not yet been \$4,500,000 reprogrammed. - The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan. - 3 The amount of surplus funds from urban renewal settlements. - The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan. - 5 The amount of income from float-funded activities.
+0

-Total Program Income: \$2,000,000 5 The amount of income from float-funded activities 0 amount of income from float-funded activities planned use has not been included in a prior statement or plan 0 5.
-The 0 4 The amount of any grant funds returned to the line of credit for which the 3 The amount of surplus funds from urban renewal settlements 0 in the grantee's strategic plan. during the year to address the priority needs and specific objectives identified 0 2 The amount of proceeds from section 108 loan guarantees that will be used 1 start of the next program year and that has not yet been reprogrammed \$2,000,000
+Total Program Income: \$4,500,000